Whether hiking through Alpine Villages or setting off on the Oberland Traverse, thoughtful preparation is always a good idea.

-Trip Preparation: This hiking trip is challenging and designed for the experienced hiker looking for a physically rewarding adventure.
-Participants must be in good physical condition to participate on this tour.
-We will be hiking on overage 5-7 hours per day on true alpine hiking trails with some precipitous sections, uneven terrain, loose rocks and scree.
-You should expect some steep ascents and descents, averaging 2500-4000 vertical feet per day, at elevations between 6,000 to 10,000 feet above sea level.
+This hiking trip is challenging and designed for the experienced hiker looking for a physically rewarding adventure.
+Participants must be in good physical condition before participating on this tour.
+We will be hiking as many as 5-7 hours per day along ‘true’ alpine hiking trails.
+These often include some precipitous sections, uneven terrain, loose rocks, and scree.
+You should expect some steep ascents and descents, averaging between 2,500-4,000 vertical feet per day, at elevations between 6,000 and 10,000 feet above sea level.

-Our dinners are hearty fares with a variety of options including fresh salads, soups, meat and vegetarian dishes.
-Some dinners are included at the inns or mountain hut where we will be staying (indicated in the itinerary) and other dinners will be on your own.
-The nights where dinner is on your own, you may either have something light and simple at our inn, or explore one of the town’s many restaurants.
-You can expect to pay approximately 15-25CHF per lunch and 30-40CHF per dinner and our guide will be available for assisting with menu selections and navigating supermarkets for packed lunches.
+On most nights, dinners are hearty, with fares featuring a range of options including fresh salad, soups, meat, and vegetarian dishes.
+Some dinners are included at the inns or mountain hut where we will be staying (indicated in the itinerary), while others will be on your own.
+On nights when dinner is on your own, you may either grab something convenient at our inn, or choose to explore one of the town’s many charming restaurants.
+You can expect to pay approximately 15-25 CHF (about $13-$18) per lunch and 30-40 CHF (about $27-$36) per dinner.
+Our guide will be available to assist the group with menu selections and while navigating supermarkets for packed-lunch days.

-Arrivals and Departures: You can fly into either Zurich (ZRH) or Geneva (GVA) depending on your fare options.
-From your arrival airport you will need to book a train ticket through SBB (Swiss Rail System) to Wengen (approximately 3 hours from ZHR and 3:45 from GVA).
-You can either purchase them in advance on SBB: by clicking here (FYI: the Zürich Airport railway station is called: Bahnhof Zürich Flughafen), or you can also buy your tickets at the ticket machine directly at the train station upon arrival.
-You can buy the tickets yourself in English at a vending machine or there is also a counter where a responsible person from SBB can assist you.
+Arrivals and Departures: You can fly into either Zurich (ZRH) or Geneva (GVA) airports, depending on your fare options.
+From there, you will need to book a train ticket through SBB (Swiss Rail System) to the alpine village of Wengen (approximately 3 hours from ZHR and about 3.5 from GVA).
+You can either purchase in advance on SBB by clicking here (FYI: the Zürich Airport railway station is called: ‘Bahnhof Zürich Flughafen’), or buy tickets at the train station terminal machine upon arrival.
+Vending machine service is available in English or there is also a counter where an SBB representative can assist you.